lilx26/DFRobot_HuskylensV2/README.md

  * @fn drawRect
  * @brief Draw a rectangle on the HuskyLens display
  * @param algo The algorithm context
- * @param colorID The color ID of the rectangle
+ * @param color The color  of the rectangle
  * @param lineWidth The line width of the rectangle
  * @param x1 The x-coordinate of the top-left corner
  * @param y1 The y-coordinate of the top-left corner